-The network backbone in the Gates building is provided by 2 core switches located in the basement and 26 edge switches spread across the five floors.
-There are also a number of medium- and small-sized switches that have been deployed on as-needed basis.
 We account for all major switches and estimate the number of smaller ones with the help IT staff.
-Table VI summarizes the types of networking equipment together with their power draw.
+Table 6 summarizes the types of networking equipment together with their power draw.
 The power draw of wireless access points is folded into the switch data since they are Ethernet-powered.

-Current networking hardware has constant power draw per linecard of active ports, with small power variation due to CPU load [17].
 This observation together with the relatively small number and homogeneity of devices, lends well to a whole-building calculation.
-We use Powernet's measurements and inventory from Table VI to calculate the daily power draw of all networking equipment, 15.4 kilowatts.
+We use Powernet 's measurements and inventory from Table 6 to calculate the daily power draw of all networking equipment, 15.4 kW.
 This translates to 11,500 kWh per month or 3.5% of the building's total consumption.

-E. Summary
+4.5.
+Summary

-This section presented a new methodology for characterizing power data, using both plug-level empirical measurements and device metadata, to create a detailed picture of IT energy.
+This section presented empirical power data and a new methodology for characterizing energy consumptions, using both plug-level empirical measurements and device metadata, to create a detailed picture of IT energy.
 We find that 50% of the building's energy goes to computing equipment: 26% goes to servers, 17% to PCs, 4% to displays, and 3.5% to networking.

 Our data confirms prior observations and intuition that PCs and servers are major contributors to the energy bill of enterprise buildings [14].
 The data also highlights that smaller parts of IT, such as networks and LCD monitors, account for almost 8% of the overall building's electricity use.
 We find that displays are responsible for 50% of the building's diurnal power draw variation and are the only computing component that exhibits such patterns.
-This confirms that there is room for improvement not only in the IT infrastructure but also in the rest of the building.
+This confirms